As they say, history does not repeat itself, but it rhymes.

 This was the old web, what comes next is vastly different.

-Web3 not only offers, but is built from its core foundation to empower users through ownership - Creators will be the first to take advantage of its potential.
+What comes next not only offers, but is built from its core foundation to empower users through ownership - Creators will be the first to take advantage of its potential.

-What comes next is a transition to a user-owned internet where you no longer sign into an app to provide maximum output while receiving minimum in return.
+A transition to a user-owned internet where you no longer sign into an app to provide maximum output while receiving minimum in return.

 Your time is valuable.